Democrats circulate plan for changing 2024 nomination calendar, moving against Iowa and welcoming new early states

-Iowa lacks significant racial or ethnic diversity, is no longer viewed as a swing state and is bound by law to a hold a nominating caucus, not a statewide primary.
+Iowa lacks significant racial or ethnic diversity, is no longer viewed as a swing state and is bound by law to hold a nominating caucus, not a statewide primary.

 “The RBC will evaluate applications and select no more than five states” to hold their contests before the first Tuesday in March under party rules, the document says.
 In past cycles, states that hold contests outside party rules have had their delegates’ voting privileges stripped at the party convention.